cltmedicman/Employee-Tracker-And-Keeper/README.md

 ## Description

-This application is designed to allow the management of employees
+This application is designed to allow the management of employees via mysql database

 ## Table of Contents
 - [Deployed](#deployed)